 Kling 3.0 Prompt Engineering Tips

-With the 2,500-character limit and no negative prompt, effective prompting requires a tiered approach.
+With the 2,500-character cap, effective prompting requires a tiered approach.
 Here's the strategy we use in production:

 Tier 1: Essential (Always Include)